 It’s no secret that around here life is rolling with fervor.
 I’m keeping up – which lets me know I’m right where God wants me to be.
 Tending all the little and big things each day, considering and anticipating what I can, and leaving just enough margin for those things I can’t anticipate.
 I’m not sure life has ever been this full for us, and yet, I am grateful for extraordinary peace.
 This is where I am.

 Before I go on gushing, have we met?
 I’m Jen – a blogger, speaker, planner, organizer, homeschooler, coffee lover, mom to 5 kids and thus a wine drinker.
-Our oldest is about to get married, and I homeschool the other four kids – from high school to preschool.
 I enjoy volunteering at my church and I love encouraging others toward beauty and finding the pretty in the practical!
-This blog has become a collection of my writing – thoughts and ideas, really – that I enjoy sharing with you.
+This blog has become a collection of my writing – thoughts, and ideas, really – that I enjoy sharing with you.
 I’ve been writing here for 10 years now, so there’s a little bit to click around and see. 🙂 I love having you here!!
 As you can tell, my plate is delightfully full, and it all has to intersect somewhere – somewhere real – and for me, that’s on paper.
 Read on to follow where this journey has taken me so far…

 I have always loved planning.
 For as long as I can remember I’ve been drawn to pretty stationery, papers, and pens, and using those tools as a landing space for ideas, thoughts, plans, and creativity.
 Planning allows me to see on paper – where I am, where I’ve been, and where I’m going.
 I think everyone probably has a different planning style – so this isn’t a one-size-fits-all post or a plan-like-this-or-you’re-not-a-good-planner message!
 In the planner world, planners call it “planner peace,” but I’d probably just say that I use tools that fit me and my family and I’m content right there.
 Just as my home bends and flexes to meet the needs of the people in it, my planner and planning style must bend and flex, too – because it exists for the people in this home and the people I love.